AI-Powered Field Filling

 • AI calculates 7 years and assigns high confidence (calculation, not interpretation)

-The AI prioritizes accuracy over completion rate — a blank field that the user can fill in is better than a confidently wrong value that gets submitted to a government agency or insurer.
+The AI prioritizes accuracy over completion rate - a blank field the user fills manually is better than a confidently wrong value submitted to a government agency or insurer.

-What happens if AI fills a field incorrectly?
+What happens if a field is filled incorrectly?

-Corrections are made directly in the form filling session:
+Corrections are made directly in the visual editor:

 2. Type the correct value